 The CAN bus standard is widely accepted and is used in practically all vehicles and many machines.
 This is mainly due to below key benefits:

-- Reduced Vehicle Weight: by the elimination of kilometers of heavily insulated electrical wires and their weight from the vehicle.
+Reduced vehicle weight: by the elimination of kilometres of heavily insulated electrical wires and their weight from the vehicle.

 CAN has excellent control and fault detection capabilities.
 Detecting an error is easily done, and thus transmitted data gets to where it needs to go.